fonnesbeck/git_tutorial/PITCHME.md

 ![fit, original](images/github-find-repo-string.png)

+Note:
-^ Click on the 'HTTPS' link to change the protocol from SSH to HTTPS.
+ Click on the 'HTTPS' link to change the protocol from SSH to HTTPS.

 ---